GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation.typ

 // TODO FT -> STFT (continuous) -> STFT (discrete)
 #draft[TODO cite @smith_scientist_1997]
 As acoustic signals are stored and processed numerically, the continuous framing of the Fourier transform cannot be directly employed.
-Instead, the #acr("STFT") algorithm allows to convert the temporal real-valued signal into a two-dimensional complex form.
+Instead, the #acr("STFT") algorithm allows converting the temporal real-valued signal into a two-dimensional complex form.
 $ "STFT"(x) in CC^(F times T) $

 $